AionSystem/VERITAS/README.md

 | 🔍 **Consistency** | Checks that "Total Collapse" on a Road is flagged as suspicious (CCI reduced) |

 Full formula and thresholds are documented in [`docs/dci-formula.md`](docs/dci-formula.md).

 ---

+## AI Photo Analysis

+VERITAS includes a simulation of the photo evidence scoring system.
+The actual implementation would use TensorFlow.js with a model trained on the open‑source xBD dataset (850,000 building polygons across 19 disaster types).
+The model would run entirely client-side, offline-capable, with a confidence gate (≥0.60) to prevent unreliable predictions from affecting DCI scores.

+**Why simulation?** The prototype demonstrates the architecture, formula, and confidence gate logic.
+The model itself is a plug‑and‑play component — any trained TensorFlow.js model can replace the simulation by updating the `runAiAnalysis()` function.
+This keeps the prototype lightweight and focused on the core innovation: the CERTUS Engine.

+---